floratos-lab/hipc-dashboard-pipeline/README.md

       - **./data/source_curations**: source curation spreadsheets, as
         provided by curators.

-      - **./data/standardized_curations**: A fully denormalized representation of the standardized curated data.
+      - **./data/standardized_curations**: curation spreadsheets in denormalized form, after undergoing processing for quality control and standardization.
 This is the state from which all other files are created, i.e. the convenience files and release files.
-The denormalized files can easily be read into a spreadsheet or database for further analysis.
-All rows derived from one signature share the same row key, to allow identification and reconstruction of signatures as desired.

-      - **./data/convenience_files**:
-         (1) the standardized curations cast back into the format of the curation templates for easy inspection.
-Row keys are included to allow signature identification.
-         (2) signature response component (e.g. gene symbols, cell-types) files in Broad Inst.
-GMT format.
-Row keys are included to allow signature identification.

       - **./data/reference_files**: resources used to support the standardization process, including controlled vocabularies from